Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Methods

 Similar to our previous work \citep{Maunder2024}, the treatment of the ejecta composition in the radiative transfer simulation bears careful consideration.
 The explosion model only tracks 20 nuclear species, namely, \ce{^1H}, \ce{^3He}, \ce{^12C}, \ce{^14N}, \ce{^16O}, \ce{^20Ne}, \ce{^24Mg}, \ce{^28Si}, \ce{^32S}, \ce{^36Ar}, \ce{^40Ca}, \ce{^44Ti}, \ce{^48Cr}, \ce{^52Fe}, \ce{^54Fe}, \ce{^56Ni}, \ce{^56Fe}, \ce{^60Fe}, \ce{^62Ni}, along with protons and neutrons.
 Nuclear burning is only treated with a simple ``flashing'' treatment based on threshold temperatures \citep{Rampp2000}, and nuclear statistical equilibrium (NSE) is assumed above a threshold temperature of $5\, \mathrm{GK}$.
 Material undergoing freeze-out from NSE will retain its composition at the threshold temperature.
 This burning treatment is adequate for approximately capturing the overall yields from key burning regimes within reasonable accuracy (e.g., the overall amount of iron group material from Si burning, etc.), but cannot predict the detailed composition of the iron group ejecta self-consistently.
 The simple burning treatment also ignores potentially important non-$\alpha$ elements (N, Na, etc.) below the iron group.
 The iron group composition is particularly relevant for the powering of the light curve via the decay of $^{56}\mathrm{Ni}$ and $^{56}\mathrm{Co}$, but since the isotopic composition is sensitive to the electron fraction in the inner ejecta and hence to details in the neutrino transport, appropriate parameterisations of the composition of the iron-group ejecta can be justified.

 Abundances missing from the explosion model are therefore set by modifying the mapped composition based either on typical yields from explosive burning, or on the progenitor composition in unburned regions.
-The procedure works as follow.
-When mapping from \textsc{Prometheus} to \artis, protons, neutrons and \ce{^1H} are all lumped into \ce{^1H}.
+The procedure works as follows.
+When mapping from \textsc{Prometheus} to \artis and protons, neutrons are all lumped into \ce{^1H}.
 For the species \ce{^2He} through \ce{^36Ar}, we directly use the abundances from the explosion model.
 Abundances of lithium, beryllium, and boron are set to zero.
 The mass fractions of species from atomic number 20 or above (starting form \ce{^40Ca}) are determined by re-scaling their solar abundances to fit the total iron-group mass fraction in the \textsc{Prometheus} simulation in any given grid cell.
 This procedure ensures that the abundance \emph{ratios} in the synthesised iron-group material are close to their solar values after the nuclear decays.
 In iron-rich ejecta, the solar abundances of these species are scaled up proportionally, as one expects them to be made with similar production factors in core-collapse supernovae.
 The unstable isotope $^{56}\mathrm{Co}$ and its stable daughter nucleus $^{56}\mathrm{Fe}$ are taken to originate only from the decay of \ce{^56Ni}, and their abundances are set according to the elapsed radioactive decays from the start of the explosion.
-For Ni, we also include \ce{^58Ni} separately from \ce{^56Ni} according to (scaled) solar abundances.
+For Ni, we also include \ce{^58Ni} separately from \ce{^56Ni} according to (scaled) solar abundances. \ce{^57Ni} is not included.
+The \textsc{Prometheus} simulation includes a dummy nuclear species for material from the numerical atmosphere around the star.
+This material is not included when mapping to \textsc{Artis}.
+The mass fractions therefore need to be renormalised to unity after mapping.

+We here present results from two full 3D radiative transfer simulations.
+The radiative transfer simulation using the mapped 3D structure and abundances (with the above modifications) is our baseline model.
+In addition, we consider a model with a increased mass of $^{56}\,\mathrm{Ni}$ as part of a sensitivity analysis, see Section~\ref{sec:photo_avg} for details and discussion.